skippyr/flamerial/README.md

 ## ❡ About

-A fiery and spice theme available on Windows, Linux and MacOS.
+A fiery and spice dark theme available for Windows, Linux and MacOS.
+It was designed to keep you inspired and help you rest your eyes during the day and night coding.

 <p align="center">
   <img alt="" src="assets/preview.png" width="700" />
-  <p align="center"><strong>Caption:</strong> the Flamerial theme applied on a terminal.</p>
+  <p align="center"><strong>Caption:</strong> the Flamerial theme applied on a terminal.
+Font is Hack (patched by the <a href="https://www.nerdfonts.com/font-downloads">Nerd Fonts</a> project)</p>
 </p>

 ## ❡ Install